 Your doctor may slow your infusion time if you experience an infusion reaction.
-If this reaction is life-threatening, your doctor will stop the Trodelvy infusion and discontinue the treatment.
+If this reaction is life threatening, your doctor will stop the Trodelvy infusion and discontinue the treatment.

 Trodelvy is given as an IV infusion by a healthcare professional in an infusion center, hospital, or your doctor’s office.

 If you miss an appointment, call your doctor or infusion center right away to reschedule.
-It’s important to not miss your appointments.
+It’s important not to miss your appointments.
 If you miss a dose of Trodelvy, there will be less medication in your body to treat your condition.

 To help make sure that you don’t miss an appointment, try using a medication reminder.
 This can include setting an alarm or putting the appointment in your calendar.
 You could also download a reminder app on your phone.